 3) Gwilym H. Lewis (1895-?): ex Lt.
 6/London Regt., joined October 1920.
 Multiple shrapnel wounds and a bullet though one arm.
 Discharged medically unfit, November 1921.
 Awarded £1,700 compensation.
 Possibly went to South Africa or Malaysia in 1922.

 4) Arthur Loftus Gore Tottenham MM [Military Medal – but see comment at end by Reader Hugh Keane] (1874-1940): ex Major, New Zealand military, joined August 1920.
-From Auxy Depot.
+From Auxy Depot at Beggars Bush.
 Fractured arm and leg.
 Discharged medically unfit, November 1921.
 Awarded £2,500 compensation (on appeal).
 Born in Co Leitrim to “Landed Gentry”, he had a very chequered career, e.g. was with K Company when they burned Cork city and was demoted as Intelligence Officer after a robbery elsewhere (For those reasons we might just do a future post on this “dodgy auxy”).

 5) Harry Beaumont MM (1895-1983): ex Lt.
 Rifle Brigade, joined November 1920.
 Discharged medically unfit, November 1921.
 Claimed £2,000 compensation.
 A TV interview with him is included in the section on the Custom House here.